cooljeremy/MEMORIA/README.md

 # MEMORIA: A Large Language Model, Instruction Data and Evaluation Benchmark for Intangible Cultural Heritage

-MEMORIA¹ (Multimodal Ensemble for Memory Optimization and Retrieval of Intangible Assets) is a comprehensive AI framework designed to preserve, understand, and promote intangible cultural heritage (ICH) through advanced language modeling and cultural-aware AI systems.

-¹ *MEMORIA* is Latin for "memory," reflecting our framework's mission to preserve and maintain cultural memories for future generations.

 ## Overview

 This project implements the complete MEMORIA framework as described in our ICLR 2026 paper, featuring: